 Sighisoara – view from the citadel

 On this day we will explore the Saxon land in Transylvania, visiting the fortified churches of Viscri and Prejmer.
 Viscri was almost unknown until Prince Charles of Wales discovered the place, and bought a few properties there.
 Despite being a popular touristic attraction, Viscri kept unaltered its charm.
 A visit to the village is a good way to see how Transylvania used to be centuries ago.

-We will continue the day with the visit of the interesting fortification system of the Saxon church in Prejmer.
-The fortified church, UNESCO site is a good example of the integration between the religious and military architecture in medieval times.
+We will continue the day with a visit to the interesting fortification system of the Saxon church in Prejmer.
+The fortified church, UNESCO site is a good example of the integration between religious and military architecture in medieval times.
 At the end of the day, we will explore Brasov, where we will spend the night.

 Distance: 150 km, driving time: 2.5 hours

 Brasov – old town

 Sadly, our tour of Romania is coming to an end.
 We will leave Brasov and head for Bran, where we will visit the famous castle, also known as Dracula Castle.
 Then, we will drive to Sinaia, to visit the exquisite 19th century Peles Castle, the residence of the first royal family of Romania.
 After Peles, we will head for Bucharest, for the end of our trip.